TOKUSETSU SUIJOKI-BOKAN!

 4 February 1943:

 Departs Tsingtao with Transport group "HINOE-GO No. 3".
-The transport group is divided into four units with the 1st unit again consisting of SAGARA and SANUKI MARUs escorted by the KITAKAMI and OI.
+The transport group is divided into four units with the 1st unit again consisting of SAGARA and SANUKI MARUs escorted by KITAKAMI and OI.

 10 February 1943: